How to Become an Athletic Trainer

 Volunteer for Your University's Sports Program

-In addition to interning with a sports team or organization, students who want to be athletic trainers should also work for their school's sports programs.
+In addition to interning with a sports team or organization, students who want to become athletic trainers should also work for their school's sports programs.
 Whether they assist the athletic trainers in the gym or exercise room, help on the field, or simply keep track of the status of injured players to help keep game-day rosters up-to-date, they gain plenty of experience that enhances their overall knowledge.

 Become Certified